 - Suspended Sentence: This was where a court would sentence an offender to a term of imprisonment only for that term of imprisonment to be suspended upon entering into a good behaviour bond for that term.
 This was also an alternative to full time prison.
 It was a criminal conviction.

-- Community Corrections Order: This was where an offender would be required to undertake a specified number of hours of work for free.
+- Community Service Order: This was where an offender would be required to undertake a specified number of hours of work for free.
 It was a criminal conviction.

 - Section 9 Bond: This was where an offender would receive a criminal conviction but placed on a good behaviour bond for a certain period of time.
 The conditions of the bond were very limited.